Singular-Genomics/G4X-helpers/docs/features/redemux.md

 #### `--out_dir`: (*type:* `str`  *default:* `None`)

-> Output directory where the redemuxed files will be written.
+> Output directory where the re-demuxed files will be written.
 > - If not provided, files in the `run_base` directory will be updated **in place**.
 > - If provided, the directory will be created (if it does not exist) and symlinked to the original run files (excluding specific diagnostic files).